 - In Family Historian reports it says that person X has died when they haven’t.
 Why is this and what can I do about it?

 This problem arose for some users if their system settings used “yyyy-mm-dd” as the preferred short date display format.
 It has been fixed since 5.0.1.
-To install the fix, download and install the Latest Free Upgrade for version 5 users.
+To install the fix, download and install the latest upgrade from the Download Archive for version 5 users.

 Yes.
 To specify this and other box features you need to use the Box tab in the Diagram Options dialog.
 If you click on the ‘Presets’ button on that tab, and then click on ‘No Box’ you will get a look that has no boxes (and while you’re there – why not have a look at the other presets too).
 Click the Help button on the same tab for more information about how to use this tab to get whatever other kind of look you want.